 Detective Series: Episode I: Part II - The Case of the Mystery Phone Call

-I was still reeling from the initial shock regarding the discovery of my friend, detective Seth McPherson as I leaned with my back against the first MPD vehicle to arrive at the scene.
-I provided only basic information to the road patrol officer, preferring to wait until the chief detective made his appearance, which, as it turned out, would not be a long wait.
+I was still reeling from the initial shock regarding the discovery of my friend, detective Seth McPherson.
+I leaned with my back against the first MPD vehicle to arrive at the scene.
+I provided only basic information to the road patrol officer, preferring to wait until the chief detective made his appearance which, as it turned out, would not be a long wait.

-Out of nowhere, another unknown four-door sedan came barreling into the lot, heading straight toward the marked vehicle I was still leaning against, its flashing lights acting like a beacon for the unmarked car; for a moment I wasn't sure the sedan had any intention of stopping, when finally the driver slammed on the brakes as forward momentum continued to propel the skidding vehicle to a halt only a few feet away.
+Out of nowhere another unknown four-door sedan came barreling into the lot, heading straight toward the marked vehicle I was still leaning against, its flashing lights acting like a beacon for the unmarked car; for a moment I wasn't sure the sedan had any intention of stopping, when finally the driver slammed on the brakes, forward momentum propelling the skidding vehicle to a halt only a few feet away.
 All four doors flew open like they were spring loaded, the vehicle emptying in record fashion as the first occupant, followed by three others began walking at a furious pace in my direction.
 I knew immediately who the point man was, followed by McPherson's partner, Sgt.
 Leah Mulholland.

 We walked into the hanger as I recounted and pointed out step-by-step the ground I had previously covered, right up to the discovery of McPherson's body.
 Crime scene technicians gathered informally in a huddle before slowly fanning out to begin the task of evidence gathering, assisted by the two unknown detectives accompanying the Chief.
 It wasn't lost on me that Sgt.
 Mulholland remained eerily silent, seemingly pre-occupied with the activity of the technicians as they now took full charge of this part of the investigation.

-"Like I've been double punched in the gut, that's how I feel," I replied, feeling sick to my stomach and suppressing my own anger as I grabbed a pack of rolaids out of my jacket, removing four out of the roll and chewing slowly, glancing at the technicians as I silently, but repeatedly re-played the entire day's events in my head.
+"Like I've been double punched in the gut, that's how I feel," I replied, feeling sick to my stomach and suppressing my own anger, grabbing a pack of rolaids out of my jacket, removing four out of the roll and chewing slowly, glancing at the technicians as I silently, but repeatedly re-played the entire day's events in my head.

 "Any idea about the identity of the caller?"
 Chief Sullivan asked.